 - Clearly want copying GC for nursery

 - Cost proportional to # of live objects

 - Which should be few in nursery

 - Use the main heap as to-space!

 - And don't swap spaces!
 Always in the same direction

 - Can use the whole heap with a copying GC!

 - Survivors get copied out of the nursery naturally!

 - Surviving a GC = old enough to move out

 - What about main heap?

-- ° Could be anything.
-Mark-and-sweep is fine.

 - Doesn't matter as much (stay tuned)